tim-gameplan/geo-graph/epsg3857_pipeline/README.md

   - **Water Boundary Approach**: Treats water obstacles as navigable boundaries rather than impassable barriers
   - **Direct Water Boundary Conversion**: Directly converts water obstacle polygons to graph elements
   - **Line-to-Point Connection Strategy**: Connects terrain nodes to the closest point on water boundaries for more direct and natural connections
+  - **Voronoi Connection Strategy**: Uses Voronoi diagrams to create more natural and evenly distributed connections between terrain and water obstacles
 - **Configurable Parameters**: Extensive configuration options for water features, terrain grid, and environmental conditions
 - **Comprehensive Testing**: Automated tests to verify CRS consistency and quality
 - **Visualization Tools**: Tools for visualizing the terrain graph, water obstacles, and different approaches